cmarmo/python4phd/TP/astro/README.md

-Download a catalog from CDS using astroquery.vizier (from astropy)
+- Download a catalog from CDS using astroquery.vizier (from astropy)

-star galaxy separation using star probability field
+- star galaxy separation using star probability field

-Define a Class object and its subclasses Star and Galaxy (Inheritance)
+- Define a SkyObject class and its subclasses Star and Galaxy (Inheritance)

-Star: the color index must be computed
+- Star: the color index must be computed, then different distributions plotted

-Galaxy: plot ellipses and radius in the magnitude parameter space
+- Galaxy: plot ellipses and radius in the magnitude parameter space